 Let us consider some examples of projective designs.
 First, a trivial example of a complex projective $1$-design is a set of orthonormal basis vectors $\{\ket{i}\}_{i=1}^d$, which leads to $(1/d)\sum_{i=1}^d\ket{i}\!\bra{i}= {\mathbbm{1}_d}/{d}$.

 Second, a typical example of complex projective $2$-designs are so-called mutually unbiased bases (MUBs).
 A collection $\{M_k\}$ of orthonormal bases $M_k = \{|{i_k}\rangle\}_{i=1}^d$ for a $d$-dimensional Hilbert space is called \textit{mutually unbiased} if $|\langle i_k|j_l \rangle|^2 = {1}/{d}$, for any $i,j$ with $k \neq l$, i.e. the overlap of any pair of vectors from different bases is equal~\cite{durt_mutually_2010}.
 For the case of $d=2$, a set of MUBs is given by $\{M_1, M_2, M_3\}$ with $M_1 = \{\ket{0},\ket{1}\}, M_2 = \{\ket{+},\ket{-}\}$, and $M_3 = \{\ket{+i},\ket{-i}\}$.
-Here, the computational bases $\{ \ket{0}, \ket{1} \}$, $\{ \ket{\pm}=(\ket{0} \pm \ket{1})/\sqrt{2} \}$, and $\{ \ket{\pm i}=(\ket{0} \pm i\ket{1})/\sqrt{2} \}$ are the normalised eigenvectors of $\sigma_z$, $\sigma_x$, and $\sigma_x \sigma_z$.
-The size of maximal sets of MUBs for a given dimension $d$ is an open problem and only partial answers are known.
-In fact, this has been recognised as one of the five most important open problems in quantum information theory~\cite{horodecki_five_2020}.
-It is known that in any dimension $d$ the maximum number of MUBs cannot be more than $d+1$~\cite{weiner_gap_2013}.
-In fact, for prime-power dimensions $d=p^r$, sets of $d+1$ MUBs can be constructed~\cite{ivonovic_geometrical_1981,noauthor_optimal_1989}.
-Furthermore, for the dimensions $d=p^2$ or $d=2^r$, an experimental implementation of MUBs is possible~\cite{wiesniak_entanglement_2011,seyfarth_construction_2011}.
+Here, the bases $\{ \ket{0}, \ket{1} \}$, $\{ \ket{\pm}=(\ket{0} \pm \ket{1})/\sqrt{2} \}$, and $\{ \ket{\pm i}=(\ket{0} \pm i\ket{1})/\sqrt{2} \}$ are the normalised eigenvectors of $\sigma_z$, $\sigma_x$, and $\sigma_x \sigma_z$.
+In general, the size of a maximal set of MUBs for a given dimension $d$ is an open problem and only partial answers are known.
+Moreover, this has been recognised as one of the five most important open problems in quantum information theory~\cite{horodecki_five_2020}.
+It is known that for an arbitrary dimension $d$ the maximum number of MUBs cannot be more than $d+1$~\cite{weiner_gap_2013}.
+For prime-power dimensions $d=p^r$, sets of $d+1$ MUBs have been constructed~\cite{ivonovic_geometrical_1981,noauthor_optimal_1989}.
+For the dimensions $d=p^2$ and $d=2^r$ MUBs were experimentally implemented~\cite{wiesniak_entanglement_2011,seyfarth_construction_2011}.
 The smallest dimension which is not a power of a prime and where the maximal number of MUBs is unknown is $d=6$~\cite{zauner_grundzuge_1999}.
-Finally and importantly, any collection of $(d+1)$ MUBs saturates the Welch bound and therefore forms a complex projective 2-design~\cite{klappenecker_mutually_2005}.
+Note that any collection of $(d+1)$ MUBs saturates the Welch bound and therefore forms a complex projective 2-design~\cite{klappenecker_mutually_2005}.